Strathyre

 Strathyre (/ˌstræθˈaɪər/; from Srath Eadhair) is a district and settlement in the Stirling local government district of Scotland.
 It forms the south-eastern part of the parish of Balquhidder and was, prior to the 1973 reorganisation of local government, part of Perthshire.
 It is within the bounds of the Loch Lomond and the Trossachs National Park.
 In Gaelic, the district is Srath Eadhair and the village is An t-Iomaire Riabhach or an t-Iomaire Fada.

 Location

 The district of Strathyre extends from east of Balquhidder, following the River Balvaig which flows out of Loch Voil, almost due south to Loch Lubnaig.
 The River Balvaig is 8 kilometres in length, almost all of which lies in Strathyre.
 It falls by around 5 metres between Loch Voil and Loch Lubnaig.
 The A84 road and the route of the former Callander and Oban Railway run through the strath, as does the old 18th century military road.
+The village is also on National Cycle Network Route 7 which connects Balloch on the southern banks of Loch Lomond with Aberfoyle, Strathyre, Callander, Lochearnhead and Killin.

 The Strathyre Forest, which extends well beyond the limits of Strathyre proper, is managed by the Forestry Commission, forming the easternmost part of the Queen Elizabeth Forest Park.